seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab06-Design-and-deploy-a-hub-and-spoke-network-solution-including-load-balancer/LabExercise-5.md

 You should now see the deployment show up in the list for the selected region.
 The deployment of the configuration can take several minutes to complete.

 ![img](../media/secu10.png)

+### Clean up resources

+>**Please do not delete resources you deployed in this lab.
+You will reference them in the next lab of this module.**

+### Review

+In this lab, you have:

++ Created security configuration.
++ Deployed the security admin configuration.